Molcas/OpenMolcas/doc/source/installation.guide/diceinst.rst

 The interface requires the Dice 1.0 binary (https://github.com/sanshar/Dice).
 For installation of Dice, consult https://sanshar.github.io/Dice/installation.html.
-The interface supports both parallel Dice and Molcas.
+The interface supports both parallel Dice and |molcas|.

-The Dice--|molcas| interface is built by activating:
+The Dice--|molcas| interface is built by activating in CMake:

 ::

   -D DICE=ON

-Before runing HCI-CASSCF calculations with the Dice-|molcas| interface, make sure to increase stack size;
+Before runing HCI-CASSCF calculations with the Dice--|molcas| interface, make sure to increase stack size;
 and export the Dice binary and all the required libraries for Dice.

 ::